Aquinas College (Michigan): History

 In 1948 students instituted a chapter of the Dominican Third (Secular) Order (tertiaries; TOP).
 In May 1950 the outdoor Shrine of Our Lady of Fatima was dedicated, in memory of the members of Aquinas College who sacrificed their lives in the Second World War, after a student and alumni campaign of two years.

-The 1950s and 1960s were a period of great growth and construction and during them the college abandoned and sold the original campus on Ransom Street.
+The 1950s and 1960s were a period of great growth and construction and during them, the college abandoned and sold the original campus on Ransom Street.
 In 1955 the new Administration Building, now the "Academic Building", was erected.

 In 1974 the college became legally independent of the Dominican Sisters of Grand Rapids.
-In 1975 the name of the athletic teams was changed from the "Tommies" to the "Saints", pursuant to a student poll, because African American members had been racially ridiculed as "Toms".
+In 1975 the name of the athletic teams was changed from the "Tommies" to the "Saints", under a student poll, because African American members had been racially ridiculed as "Toms".

-In 1977 the college was accredited to award its first graduate degree, the Master's of Management in business, which was distinct from the conventional Master of Business Administration (MBA) degree awarded by other institutions because it was primarily based on the humanities and not mathematics.
-In 1993 the college awarded its first doctorate degree, albeit honoris causa.
+In 1977 the college was accredited to award its first graduate degree, the Master of Management in business, which was distinct from the conventional Master of Business Administration (MBA) degree awarded by other institutions because it was primarily based on the humanities and not mathematics.
+In 1993 the college awarded its first doctorate, albeit honoris causa.

 Also in 1997, the college officially named its mascot, a St. Bernard dog, "Nelson" in honor of President Paul Nelson, who retired that year.
 In 1998 the college was reorganized into three schools, each led by a dean and subdivided into departments: the School of Education, the School of Liberal Arts and Sciences, and the School of Management.

 A marker designating the college as a Michigan Historic Site was erected by the Michigan History Division, Department of State in 1962.
 The inscription reads:

 Aquinas had its beginning in 1887 as the Novitiate Normal School of the Dominican Sisters of Marywood.
 In 1922 it became Marywood College of the Sacred Heart.
 When the college was moved downtown in 1931, it became the coeducational Catholic Junior College.
 It began operating as a four-year college in 1940 and was named in honor of the great medieval theologian and philosopher, Saint Thomas Aquinas.
 Aquinas is primarily a liberal arts college.
 It was moved to this campus, the former Lowe estate, in 1945.

 Campus

 The arboreal campus is in Grand Rapids, Michigan.
 The college has four dormitories: Dominican Hall, Hruby Hall, Regina Hall, and St. Joseph Hall.
-It also has five apartment buildings on campus and five "living learning communities", denominated "houses" on campus.
+It also has five apartment buildings on campus and five "living-learning communities", denominated "houses" on campus.